neo4jrb/neo4j-core/README.md

 ## Version 3.0 Specification

 The neo4j-core version 3.0 uses the java Jar and/or the Neo4j Server version 2.0.0-M4+ .
-This mean that it should work on Ruby implementation and not just JRuby.
+This mean that it should work on Ruby implementation and not just JRuby !

 It uses the new label feature in order to do mappings between `Neo4j::Node` (java objects) and your own ruby classes.